petergermon/ppst/README.md

 <br><i>Right-click "Windows PowerShell" > "Run as Administrator".</i>
 <br>
 <br>
-You will also need to enable execution of powershell scripts in order for these scripts to work!
+You will also need to enable execution of powershell scripts in order for these scripts to work.
 <br>
 <b>Enable PowerShell Scripts:</b>
 <br><i>Set-ExecutionPolicy Unrestricted</i>